proventa/aws-postgresql-demo/docs/AWS-Ansible-Combo.md

   connection: local
   gather_facts: false
 ```
-In this playbook, we've named it "Provision AWS Resources," specified that we're targeting the localhost as the host, and turned off fact gathering since we won't need it for this example.
+In this playbook, we've named it "Provision AWS Network Resources," specified that we're targeting the localhost as the host, and turned off fact gathering since we won't need it for this example.
 We are using the localhost as the host because Ansible will use the AWS CLI we have installed and configured earlier.

 ### Creating the VPC
 Let's begin by creating the Virtual Private Cloud (VPC):